Skip to content

 Reset Microsoft Edge browser settings

 Resetting the browser will reset the start-up page and pinned tabs, delete the stored cookies, and disable all the extensions.
-But all your data would stand secure.
+However, all your saved data, like passwords, addresses, payment cards, etc., will remain saved and secure.

 Bottom Line